hulihanapplications/fletcher/README.md

 * `image` - (Hash) The main image of the product, if available.
 This is a hash containing standard HTML attributes: `src`, `alt`, `width`, `height`, etc.
 * `images` - (Array) An array of product images.
 * `doc` - The raw `Nokogiri::HTML::Document` object for the product.
 You can use this to pull other stuff from the product's page.

+## Contributing

+If you make any changes to fletcher, be sure to run the test suite before creating any pull requests.

+	bundle install
+	bundle exec rspec spec/

+* Troubleshooting

+	* fletcher uses [vcr](https://github.com/vcr/vcr) to save http requests for faster testing.
+To pull real-time http data, clear the vcr cache with `rm -rf spec/vcr`.